 This mindfulness applied to eating may be applied to all activities in your life.
 Driving every day to work can be a boring routine or an opportunity to be appreciative of the different vehicles, the people crossing, the sounds and many other things that you might not notice.
 In mindfulness you shift from the destination and appreciate the journey.

-In the western world many people have formed an unhealthy compulsive relationship with food.
+Many people have formed an unhealthy compulsive relationship with food.
 Eating has become an addiction and means of escape.
 Compulsive eaters fantasize about how they wish things were.
 What makes matters worse is that compulsive eaters don’t consume healthy foods.
 Mindful eating is fulfilling and it helps to break abusive compulsive relationships with food because it promotes the habit of living in the moment.

 No longer will you eat to escape reality.